 Since there are stamps hidden all around the world, we can easily tie letterboxing to another of my favorite hobbies – travel.

 Because we’re minimalists, it is very easy to travel frugally.
 I won’t go into the whole spiel about how reducing responsibilities increases spendable income and frees up valuable time to do the things that really matter.
 You know that already, right??
 Anyway…about travel.
 I’ve found that the key to traveling cheap is simply to do your research.
 There are no magic websites that will do it for you (despite what some may claim).
 I keep a list of places that I want to visit and start by finding the best time of year to go.
 For me, that’s usually the off-season, when things are cheaper and there are fewer tourists.
 I also look for cheap flights by making my own connections and I try to stay in a house, apartment, or campground instead of a hotel.
 The rates are usually better and I can prepare a lot of meals there, saving even more money.

 Paddling is not a free hobby but it hasn’t been all that expensive either.
-Living near the water, there are plenty of rental agencies around; some that charge as little as $10 per hour.
+Living near the water, there are plenty of rental agencies around; some that charge as little as $25 per day.
 However, when we fell in love with paddling, we bought our own equipment.
-Last year, we spent approximately 50 hours on the water and went everywhere from Don Pedro Island (Placida, FL) to the Orange River (Fort Myers, FL) and lots of points in between.
 The best part of paddling for me is the peacefulness.
-Very rarely do you have the opportunity to sit almost right on top of the water and watch a manatee or a dolphin swimming beside you.
+Very rarely do you have the opportunity to sit almost right on top of the water and watch a dolphin or manatee swimming beside you.